 Exactly.
 The professors get a kickback or are paid "content providers" to the paywall.
 They can claim that it's the policy or whatever, but we all know they don't have to play it that way.

-It wasn't much competition.
+Well football is over.
+They got whipped last night.
+40-0.
+They were up against it.
+The Aledo 7th grade QB was 6 ft.
+Their A team QB is 6'3" It wasn't much competition.
 He would throw a couple of incomplete passes then just scramble for a 60yrd TD.
 My son is one of the tallest kids on his team at 5'4" so most of them just got shoved aside when he came through.

 Still my son played well.
 Got a fumble, had a few catches, got two stops on 2-point conversions.
 He was more upset about a crappy face mask call against him.
 The ball was picked and the kid went to the ground.
 My son touched him while he was down which should have ended the play.
 The kid got up and turned into my sons hand then they blew it dead and hit him with a 15 yd penalty.